The Golden Triangle, India: a first-timer's guide

 Lotus Temple, New Delhi, India © Shutterstock

-On the second day of your exploration of the Golden Triangle in India, venture into the captivating world of Old Delhi, also known as Shahjahanabad.
+Your exploration of the Golden Triangle in India wouldn't be complete without venturing into the captivating world of Old Delhi, also known as Shahjahanabad.

 Though it’s not in fact the oldest part of Delhi, the seventeenth-century city of Shahjahanabad, built for the Mughal emperor Shah Jahan, is known as Old Delhi.
 It boasted a beautiful main thoroughfare, Chandni Chowk; an imposing citadel, the Red Fort (Lal Qila); and an impressive congregational mosque, the Jama Masjid.